Nastel/TNT4J/README.md

 	* `TrackingLogger.info("My message {0}, {1}, {2}", arg1, arg2, arg3);`.
 * <b>Simplicity</b>: No need to check for `isDebugEnabled()` before logging messages.
 Just register your own `SinkEventFilter` and consolidate all checking into a single listener.
 	* `TrackingLogger.addSinkEventFilter(new MyLogFilter());` All conditional logging can be consolidated into a single listener object.
-* <b>Granular conditions logging</b>: Log only what is needed.
-Increase performance of your apps by dramatically decreasing the amount of logging your app produces.
+* <b>Granular conditional logging</b>: Log only what is matters.
+Increase performance of your apps by decreasing the amount of logging your app produces and yet increasing relevance and quality of the output.
 	*  `TrackingLogger.isSet(OpLevel.DEBUG, "myapp.mykey", myvalue);` Checking a global debug level is not granular enough for most applications.
 Many java apps require granular logging to log only what matters.
 * <b>Share logging context across apps</b>.
 Pass logging context across apps programatically or via a shared cache.
 	* `TrackingLogger.set(OpLevel.DEBUG, "myapp.mykey", myvalue);` Imagine writing an application that has to pass logging flag to apps downstream, how would you do that?
 TNT lets you do that using this method.
+* <b>State logging</b>: log application state to improve diagnostics of performance, resource and other problems which are hard to trace using standard event logging techniques.
+Simply register you dump listener and export state variables specific to you application.
+Dump listeners can be called on VM shutdown or on demand.

+Embed TNT4J into application and realize the benefits in matter if minutes.
+TNT4J can take advantage of other lower level logging frameworks such as log4j.

 About TNT4J
 ======================================